rkdbq/portfolio/content/en/activities/angelhack_hackseoul_2024/index.md

 Participated in the global hackathon hosted by AngelHack and organized by Coupang and zkPass.

-**Advanced to the final round** by presenting on the topic of packaging material retrieval using Coupang's infrastructure in the Social Responsibility track.
+**Advanced to the final round** by presenting on the topic of 'packaging material retrieval using Coupang's infrastructure' in the Social Responsibility track.

 Code: [{{< icon name="brands/github" >}}](https://github.com/bootkorea/Plow)